So I decided that it was time for me to buy a new camera.

-I still really loved my DSLR, but my needs had changed.
-Where I once used a camera for photography only, I now needed gear that could handle video as well, and my 5 year old DSLR just wasn’t cutting it.
+I really loved my DSLR, but my needs have changed.
+Where I once used a camera for photography only, I now need gear that can handle video as well, and my 5 year old DSLR just isn’t cutting it.

 For those of us who want a camera that’s easy to travel with and takes excellent photos and videos, there are many reasons why a mirrorless camera may be the best choice.

 I put together this post for those of you who want to know more about mirrorless cameras, and have included details of my complete mirrorless camera setup for travel!

 How is mirrorless different to DSLR?